We think this TV show stands out for:

 Based on the character from books by Michael Gay, Zou is a charming tot with an insatiable sense of wonder about the world and all its workings.
 The simple stories are indicative of preschoolers' experiences, with Zou exploring new hobbies, role playing, and engaging in imaginative play.
 When his plans involve others, the characters learn about getting along and solving problems, as well as fixing the mistakes they make.

-Parents will love the how the show presents family relationships within Zou's home, where four generations happily coexist.
+Parents will love the how this show presents family relationships within Zou's home, where four generations happily coexist.
 Zou especially reaps the benefits of strong bonds with his parents and his grandparents, and someone is always around to help guide him with sage advice, encouragement, and positive behavioral examples.

 Families can talk about the role Zou plays in his community.
 How is he able to help others?
 What jobs does he fill at home?
 In his neighborhood?